binnisays/binnisays.github.io/_posts/2019-08-01-tipusultan.md

 ---
 layout: post
 title:  Yeddyurappa government has ordered the cancellation of the Tipu Jayanti celebrations in Karnataka
 author: Bipin
 categories: national
-image: images/tipu.jpg
-hidden: true
 tags: [featured]
 ---
 The Yeddyurappa government has ordered the cancellation of the Tipu Jayanti celebrations in Karnataka following the voter turnout.
 The Congress responded that the BJP government's decision was communal.